-- A letter will be sent out to inform parents of the actions if their child's attendance remains or continues to fall below 90% - Further absences will be unauthorised unless one of the following is shown to school: a medical certificate, a letter from a medical practitioner, dated prescribed medication or an appointment slip/text message. - Parents/carers will be invited to attend an attendance clinic in school if there is little or no improvement in their child's attendance.
+- Further absences will be unauthorised unless one of the following is shown to school: a medical certificate, a letter from a medical practitioner, dated prescribed medication or an appointment slip/text message. - Parents/carers will be invited to attend an attendance clinic in school if there is little or no improvement in their child's attendance.
 This may require parents to work alongside our Family Support Worker to improve their child's attendance and routines. - An Attendance Improvement Plan will be put in place and reviewed.
-Copy will be given to parents. - Parents/carers will be invited to attend a formal review with the Head Teacher and Education Welfare Officer if attendance shows no improvement - Removal of F1 placement will be considered - A formal request for intervention will be made to the Education Welfare Service for legal action to be considered - For any child whose attendance falls below 85% agencies will take full account of all that is known about the child and consider completing a Multi-Agency Referral Form (MARF) for additional support from Children's Social Care - Whenever possible, the school's Attendance Leads and/or Family Support Worker will offer support and guidance to avoid poor attendance levels.
+Copy will be given to parents. - Parents/carers will be invited to attend a formal review with our Deputy Head Teacher and Education Welfare Officer if attendance shows no improvement - Removal of F1 placement will be considered - A formal request for intervention will be made to the Education Welfare Service for legal action to be considered - For any child whose attendance falls below 60% agencies will take full account of all that is known about the child and consider completing a Multi-Agency Referral Form (MARF) for additional support from Children's Social Care - Whenever possible, the school's Attendance Leads and/or Family Support Worker will offer support and guidance to avoid poor attendance levels.
 Looking at alternative support to help avoid those external barriers preventing a parent from bringing a child to school.